Friday, December 31, 2010

 Save Blue Like Jazz from Save Blue Like Jazz on Vimeo.

 I borrowed a copy of Blue Like Jazz a couple of years ago.
 Enjoyed it.
 Not enough to care about the movie, but then I heard Steve Taylor was involved in making the movie and I've been a Taylor fan since Jr. High.
 So I checked out a link to Save Blue Like Jazz when I saw it on Cheaper Than Therapy a couple of days ago, they had raised just over $70k of the $125k they needed for the movie.
 Checked today and they've raised $93k with 21 days to go.
-Figured I should post this now while there is still time, cause it looks like they should hit 125k before time runs out.
+Figured I should post this now while there is still time, cause it looks like they should hit 125k before time runs out.- Peace

 Thursday, September 30, 2010